cloudfoundry/diego-notes/README.md

 # Diego: The Big Picture, The Deep Dive

 This describes the world *as it will be* when the next pile of stories are completed.

 Also.
 I probably missed something(s) ;)

+This document is not concerned with:

+- the Receptor API (we have docs for that)
+- the details around how the Exeuctor runs steps/recipes/monitor actions/run actions/etc../etc..
+- anything that begins with "CC"
+- anything to do with emitting routes (though I should add that since it's going to be relevant)

 ## The Rep-Executor(-Garden) Cycle